sidml/sidml.github.io/_posts/personal/2022-09-01-Consciousness and the nature of self.md

 In this post I will discuss an interesting proposal by Dr. Anil Seth about the nature of self in his book `Being You: A New Science of Consciousness`.

-Dr. Seth starts by assuming that by assuming that phenomenology is necessary for consciousness.
+Dr. Seth starts by assuming that phenomenology is necessary for consciousness.
 > For an organism to be conscious, it has to have some kind of phenomenology for itself.
 Wherever there is experience, there is phenomenology and wherever there is phenomenology there is consciousness